 Harris graduated Cum Laude from the University of Missouri-Kansas City in May 2015 with a Bachelor of Liberal Arts, emphases in Communication Studies, English Language and Literature.
 She is the recipient of the 2015 UMKC Jim Wanser Pride Award for outstanding LGBT community activism in Kansas City.
-Additionally, she is the recipient of the 2014-2016 Pitch Magazine Top 3 Poets in Kansas City award, and the 2009 ACP Kansas Journalist of the Year.
+Additionally, she was nominated as Spoken Word Host of the Year by the National Spoken Word Awards, is the recipient of The Pitch Magazine's Top 3 Poets in Kansas City award 2014-2016, and the 2009 ACP Kansas Journalist of the Year.
 Her first book of poetry, Slammed, released via Spartan Press Feb.
 27, 2016 to a sold out audience.

 Due out December 2017, Jen is currently finalizing her second book of poetry, Unconfirmed Certainties, as well as the manuscript of her 60-minute, one-woman spoken word show, Lust & Disdain, completed at her 2016-2017 writing residency at the Charlotte Street Foundation.
 She recorded her first spoken word album, Flaunting Her Mediocrity, at Element Recording Studios.
 The album released to the public in August 2016 coinciding with her September tour: Multiple Personalities, both of which were funded in July 2016 in a wildly successful Kickstarter campaign.
 Thanks to the support of poetry enthusiasts nationwide, Jen received more than $7,000 to launch her latest endeavors.